sphireco/vault/ui/README.md

 ##### Running Browserstack Locally

 To run the Browserstack tests locally you will need to add your `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` to your environment.
 Then run `yarn run test:browserstack`.
 You can view the currently running tests at `localhost:7357` or log in to [Browserstack Automate](https://automate.browserstack.com/) to view a previous build.

+To run the tests locally in a browser other than IE11, swap out `launch_in_ci: ['BS_IE_11']` inside `testem.browserstack.js`.

 ### Linting